Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-mats.md

 In order to facilitate your evaluation of Basis Theory, you will not be immediately blocked from continued usage of Basis Theory's services, and will have a short grace period to enter your payment details while continuing evaluation.

+## Are there usage limits to the monthly active tokens?

+The monthly active tokens are designed to make billing simple for almost every way that customers are using the platform.
+There are customer use cases where this model drives a high cost for Basis Theory to support the use case so we have alternate plans available when there are more than 10 interactions per MAT in a month.

 <span class="base-alert info">
   <span>
     Are you interested in using Basis Theory in production?